 When will the stimulus checks be paid?

 The new law does not set a specific date for payment.
 However, it does require that checks be sent out no later than December 31, 2020.
 If the newly revised section 6428 is consistent with the previous versions of section 6428, the stimulus checks will be mailed out on a rolling basis based on an individual’s Social Security Number over a period of months.

-Kari Springer is an attorney at Gawthrop Greenwood, PC, where her practice includes Taxation and Trust and Estate Planning.
-If you have any questions about stimulus checks and your taxes, contact attorneys Stephen J. Olsen at firstname.lastname@example.org or Kari Springer at email@example.com.
+If you have any questions about stimulus checks and your taxes, contact attorney Stephen J. Olsen at email@example.com.